Can Wood Floor Cupping Be Fixed?

 - Get a dehumidifier, especially if you have a basement or an area of the house that tends to be more humid than other areas.
 If you live in a place with humid summers, you may just need to run it seasonally to keep your wood floors in top shape year-round.
 The key is controlling the climate in your home, keeping it as consistent as possible.

 - Maintain your floor properly, using the right cleaning methods and products made specifically for wood floors.
-Always dry spills thoroughly, and routinely check wood floor areas around sinks, dishwashers, bathtubs, and other areas more likely have leaks or spills.
+Always dry spills thoroughly, and routinely check wood floor areas around sinks, dishwashers, bathtubs, and other areas more likely to have leaks or spills.

 - After a significant leak or spill, especially if water or other liquids have had time to absorb into the floor and subfloor, you may need to contact the professionals for high-powered drying equipment.
 A dehumidifier is great for humidity in the air, but wet wood floors need a more direct and aggressive approach to avoid lasting damage.

 What happens if cupping doesn’t get fixed?